-You can stop thinking of someone by distancing yourself from things that could trigger the memories.
-So don’t go to the same cafes you used to hang out at, the same roads you used to walk on, or listen to the same songs you played in the car stereo while traveling together.
+You can stop thinking of someone by distancing yourself from things that could trigger memories.
+So don’t go to the same cafes you used to hang out at, the same roads you used to walk on, or listen to the same songs you played on the car stereo while traveling together.

 There have been some studies that show that it takes a minimum of three months to a few years to overcome a person’s memory.
-The later it happens, the more problematic it becomes, especially if it interferes with your day-to-day life.
+The later it happens, the more problematic it becomes, significantly if it interferes with your day-to-day life.